The Standard High Line NYC

 The good-looking sink was also exposed though the toilet, billeted in a tiny closet, was not.

-We also saw a corner king, which was bigger, commanded jaw-dropping views of the Empire State Building, and boasted a more enclosed bathroom.
+I also saw a corner king, which was bigger, commanded jaw-dropping views of the Empire State Building, and boasted a more enclosed bathroom.

 Drinks are available in the Living Room lounge where an evening DJ spins on weekends.